 Solution: Tire Rotations, Repairs, and Cautious Driving

 Some tire problems simply cannot be avoided.
 Swerving around a pothole is not worth causing an accident.
 However, remaining cautious and missing potholes when they can safely be avoided can help you prevent a flat or serious tire damage.

 You likely encounter the same rough patches and potholes on your daily commute.
 This repetition can wear out the same parts of your tires over and over again.
 Regular tire rotations can prevent this uneven wear and help your tires fight potholes for as long as possible.
 If your rim was bent by a pothole, this can be straightened by a tire professional.
 An expert can also balance or align your tires to repair any damage and prevent any further problems from occurring.

 When your tires become worn, even the slightest road turbulence can create a flat.
 Sometimes, no turbulence is needed to create a flat at all: your tire might just give out.
 Most tires last between 6-10 years.
 This depends largely on the type of tires you have, your area’s road conditions, your personal driving patterns, and your frequency of driving.
 Worn tires are an unfortunately common source of flats.

 Solution: New Tires

 Trying to fix worn tires is most likely not worth your time and money.
 New tires will stay inflated while keeping you safer on the road and improving your gas mileage.
 The tire experts at Chapel Hill Tire will help you find the best possible price on new tires in Raleigh, Durham, Chapel Hill, or Carrboro.
 We make this promise under our Price Beat Guarantee.
-We will beat out any competitor pricing by 10%, ensuring you get the best tire prices possible.
+We will beat out any competitor pricing by 10% of the price difference, ensuring you get the lowest tire prices possible.
 Use our Tire Finder here online or visit your nearest Chapel Hill Tire location for the tire service, repair, or replacement you need today!